Laurus nobilis 'Baby Bay'

 Share this product

-About Laurus nobilis 'Baby Bay'
+About Your New Laurus nobilis 'Baby Bay'

 Laurus nobilis 'Baby Bay' is a charming dwarf Bay Tree cultivar, perfectly suited for those who want the classic aromatic leaves and elegant form of a Bay Tree but within a compact, manageable size.
 Growing to just 1–2 meters tall with dense, glossy foliage, it looks excellent in containers, small gardens, patios, or even kitchen herb gardens—bringing a touch of Mediterranean flair to any space.